 Dementia causes memory loss, but memory loss alone doesn't mean you have dementia.
 The experienced team at Notre Dame Behavioral Health offers cognitive evaluations and provides compassionate treatment that eases symptoms, slows down progressive brain changes, and promotes the best quality of life.
 The team provides exceptional dementia care in local retirement communities and in the office.
-If you or a loved one are worried about memory loss, call the office in Surprise, Arizona, or book an in-person or telemedicine appointment online today.
+If you or a loved one are worried about memory loss, call the office in Surprise and Peoria, Arizona, or book an in-person or telemedicine appointment online today.

 Dementia generally refers to memory loss along with a decline in your ability to think, reason, and communicate.
 The memory loss associated with dementia causes severe changes that disrupt your daily life.
 Additionally, dementia results in a progressive decline in your cognitive abilities.